 Large files choke in-boxes and often get flagged and filtered, never making it to their intended recipients.
 But not to worry, there are a number of excellent alternatives to old-fashioned email.
 Large files can be sent using any of the tried-and-true methods listed below.

-Green Crescent currently uses Sync to transfer files between our organization and those of our clients.
-Using Sync, we can send and receive files of any size securely and the best part is that you don't need to sign up for an account or even install any special software or app to use the service.
+Sync is a secure option to send and receive files of any size securely and the best part is that the receiver doesn't need to sign up for an account or even install any special software or app to download the files.
 Everything is done via one's web browser by clicking a link and going to a secure URL where files can be exchanged.
-This is our preferred method of file transfer.

 A project manager will gladly create a dedicated space for you on one of our severs that you can access with any FTP client.
 In the event you're not familiar with FTP (which stands for File Transfer Protocol), it is a program that you install on your computer that allows you to transfer files from one place to another - in this case, from your local drive to our servers.